-In February 2022 and 2021, the Company granted performance share awards with a target payout of 28,628 and 31,543 shares, respectively, that will vest subject to an internal Company-based performance condition and service requirement.
+In February 2023, 2022, and 2021, the Company granted performance share awards with a target payout of 23,316, 28,628 and 31,543 shares, respectively, that will vest subject to an internal Company-based performance condition and service requirement.

-Fifty percent of these performance shares subject to the award will vest based on Hubbell's compounded annual growth rate of Net sales as compared to that of the companies that comprise the S&P Capital Goods 900 index.
+Fifty percent of these performance shares subject to the award will vest based on the Company's compounded annual growth rate of Net sales as compared to that of the companies that comprise the S&P Capital Goods 900 index.
 Fifty percent of these performance shares subject to the award will vest based on achieved operating profit margin performance as compared to internal targets.
-Each of these performance conditions is measured over the same threeyear performance period.
+Each of these performance conditions is measured over the same three-year performance period.
 The cumulative result of these performance conditions can result in a number of shares earned in the range of 0%-200% of the target number of shares subject to the award.

 The fair value of the award is measured based upon the average of the high and low trading prices of the Company's common stock on the measurement date reduced by the present value of dividends expected to be paid during the requisite service period.
 The Company expenses these awards on a straight-line basis over the requisite service period and including an assessment of the performance achieved to date.
-The weighted average fair value per share was \$174.48 and \$151.92 for the awards granted in 2022 and 2021, respectively.
+The weighted average fair value per share was \$230.64, \$174.48 and \$151.92 for the awards granted in 2023, 2022, and 2021, respectively.

-Grant Date Fair Value Performance Period Payout Range February 2022 \$ 174.48 Jan 2022-Dec 2024 0-200% February 2021 \$ 151.92 Jan 2021-Dec 2023 0-200%
+Grant Date Fair Value Performance Period Payout Range February 2023 \$ 230.64 Jan 2023 - Dec 2025 0-200% February 2022 \$ 174.48 Jan 2022 - Dec 2024 0-200% February 2021 \$ 151.92 Jan 2021 - Dec 2023 0-200%